Current Information on Coronavirus

 Students receive accommodation and board at the boarding school and take part in the leisure program on campus.
-City walks and excursions only take place if the legal regulations and the incidence situation permit this.
-Alternatively, the leisure program takes place on the school campus.
-If city walks and excursions are allowed, all students on site are required to test twice a week.
+As of today (December 20), as a precaution, there will be no more field trips.
+Thus, an alternative program will be held on Saturdays on the school grounds.
+City walks will still take place.
+Scheduled ski classes will also take place as booked.
+Daily testing is mandatory for all students on site Monday through Friday.
 The students are divided into so-called family groups and only have contact with students from their own family group during lessons, meals and free time.

 Due to the hygiene rules, students cannot be visited in the institute.
 However, students can be picked up by their parents or relatives for a short period of time.
 The prerequisites for this must be checked in advance with the booking office.

 For students arriving from areas that are classified as high risk area or area of variant of concern, the below mentioned rules apply.
 All students who are not subject to quarantine according to the entry regulations will be accommodated in a single room at the Humboldt-Institut for the first 14 days and tested daily with a rapid test by us during this time.

 Exceptionally, the German courses in Lindenberg can also be booked for younger students between the ages of 10 and 12.